autoSteve/acMqtt/README.md

 #### Image defaults

 The image keyword "img="" will default to several different "likely" values based on name or preferred name keywords.
 If the script gets it wrong, then add an img= keyword, or contact me by raising an issue for cases where it's stupidly wrong or where other defaults would be handy.
-Default is mdi:lightbulb for lighting groups.
+Default is mdi:lightbulb for lighting groups, and mdi:eye for measurement application/user/unit parameter.
 Here's the current set...

 ```
 local imgDefault = { -- Defaults for images - Simple image name, or a table of 'also contains' keywords (which must include an #else entry)